Togo: Surgical Care & Education

 - Our teams executed nearly 450 consultations, in Lomé and remote provinces during service missions.

-- More than 1,100 children benefitted from our “Canteen for All” program, focused on bringing nutritious meals to primary school-aged children.
+- Through our “Canteen for All” program, USFC provided nutritious meals for nearly 1,100 primary school children.

 Building Local Expertise at the Sylvanus Olympio Teaching Hospital